qgguan/nsf-reu-math-usm/README.md

 ### Example 1: Slurm Script for GPU check

-This script, named `job.slurm` provided in this repo.
+This script, named `job.slurm` is provided in this repo.

 ```bash
 #!/bin/bash